loftware/concatenated-collection/README.md

 # LoftDataStructures_ConcatenatedCollection

-A `Collection` that allows for generic combination of the elements of two other `Collection`s.
+A `Collection` that allows for the concatenation of the elements of two other `Collection`s.